-Scientific Name(s): Rhodiola rosea L., Sedum rosea , Rhodiola roanensis Britton.
-Family: Crassulaceae (stonecrops)
+Scientific Name(s): Rhodiola roanensis Britton, Rhodiola rosea L., Sedum rosea

-Clinical trials supporting therapeutic claims are of limited quality.
-R. rosea may have beneficial effects in managing mild to moderate depression and mental fatigue.
+Clinical trials supporting therapeutic claims are of limited quality and quantity.
+Clinical trials evaluating R. rosea for mental or physical fatigue and mild to moderate depression have reported conflicting results.
 Results from trials evaluating adaptogenic properties and physical endurance are equivocal.

 Information regarding safety and effectiveness in pregnancy and lactation is lacking.

 None well documented.
 Inhibition of CYP2C9 has been reported in human volunteers.

 R. rosea was reported to be safe in toxicity studies.

 - Crassulaceae (stonecrop)

 R. rosea is a perennial plant with a thick rhizome and yellow, fragrant flowers.
 It grows in sandy soil at high altitudes in the arctic areas of Europe and Asia, including eastern Siberia.
 The plant reaches a height of 30 to 76 cm.
 Unique chemical constituents distinguish R. rosea from other Rhodiola species.1, 2